abhiramasonny/jaithon/editors/vscode/README.md

 | `src/actions.js` | Formatting and code actions |
 | `src/jaic.js` | The bytecode viewer |

-Two facts do most of the work. `jaithon ast --json` puts a byte span on every node, and `jaithon check --dump-sema` reports the checker's type for each of those spans — so `p.norm` is answered by the type checker rather than guessed.
+One fact does most of the work: `jaithon ast --json` puts a byte span on every node, and the whole language service is that answer indexed.
+Only lexical scoping is reimplemented here, because the tree does not record which declaration a bare name resolved to.

-Only lexical scoping is reimplemented here, because neither dump records which declaration a bare name resolved to.
+There was a second source. `jaithon check --dump-sema` reported the checker's type for each span, which is what answered member access — `p.norm` came from the type checker rather than a guess.
+It was an option of the C front end, which no longer exists, so member access now falls back to the syntax tree.
+Reviving it means the self-hosted front end emitting the same dump.

 Spans are byte offsets and VS Code positions are UTF-16; `src/analysis.js` builds a conversion table only for files that are not pure ASCII.